Cynth3tik/awesome/README.md

 *   [debezium/debezium](https://github.com/debezium/debezium) - Change data capture for a variety of databases.
 Please log issues at https://issues.redhat.com/browse/DBZ.

 *   [gaia-app/gaia](https://github.com/gaia-app/gaia) - Gaia is a Terraform 🌍 UI for your modules, and self-service infrastructure 👨‍💻

-## Rust

-*   [neondatabase/neon](https://github.com/neondatabase/neon) - Neon: Serverless Postgres.
-We separated storage and compute to offer autoscaling, branching, and bottomless storage.

-*   [qdrant/qdrant](https://github.com/qdrant/qdrant) - Qdrant - High-performance, massive-scale Vector Database for the next generation of AI.
-Also available in the cloud https://cloud.qdrant.io/

-*   [postgresml/postgresml](https://github.com/postgresml/postgresml) - The GPU-powered AI application database.
-Get your app to market faster using the simplicity of SQL and the latest NLP, ML + LLM models.

-*   [meilisearch/meilisearch](https://github.com/meilisearch/meilisearch) - A lightning-fast search API that fits effortlessly into your apps, websites, and workflow

-*   [rust-unofficial/awesome-rust](https://github.com/rust-unofficial/awesome-rust) - A curated list of Rust code and resources.

-*   [starship/starship](https://github.com/starship/starship) - ☄🌌️  The minimal, blazing-fast, and infinitely customizable prompt for any shell!

 ## Scala